 Research has shown that singing can reduce anxiety, enhance mood, improve mental health and quality of life.
 Building on this knowledge, Think City has partnered with Karyawan, impacted by Covid-19 themselves, and Perwacom, a local NGO, to deliver this intervention of a different kind.

 Would a mix of singing and competition in form of a talent contest be enough to mobilise the community, get them thinking of something positive and band together over three weeks but with impact reaching much beyond?

 We can tell you that it worked.
-With the support of CITI Malaysia, we printed banners and posters, set up a Facebook site and very active social media management to inform the community in mid-November 2020.
+With the support of Citi Foundation, we printed banners and posters, set up a Facebook site and very active social media management to inform the community in mid-November 2020.
 Baby Shima, a well-known singer with a PPR background herself, promoted the event via video clips on Facebook and WhatsApp.